 Whether you have imagery, terrain, 3D buildings, point clouds, BIM/CAD, or photogrammetry, this guide provides an overview of uploading data to the ion tiling pipeline.

-Cesium ion accepts a variety data formats and tiles them into one of four types of assets:
+Cesium ion accepts a variety data formats serves them as one of five types of assets: